See the coast and the stay more clearly

 | Move to plan when logistics still feel messy | That page is for flights, timing, transfer order and practical trip sequencing. |

-| Open packages only when the localisation and rhythm are already clear | Compare the weekly formats after the stay logic makes sense. |
+| Open packages only when the base and rhythm are already clear | Compare the weekly formats after the stay logic makes sense. |

 A useful guide page should show the coast, the stay and the local atmosphere that make the travel plan feel real.